-The Student Assistance Fund provides financial assistance for full-time higher education students who are experiencing financial difficulties whilst attending college.
+The Student Assistance Fund provides financial assistance for students in higher education who are experiencing financial difficulties whilst attending college.

 Students can apply for Student Assistance to help them with either temporary or ongoing financial difficulties.
 The Student Assistance Fund provides a further source of funding for higher education students in addition to the Student Grant.